-He tells about the first generation of his family to be enslaved in Virginia.
+He also tells about the first generation of his family to be enslaved in Virginia.
 Descendants were later taken into Tennessee.
 His grandmother, born in 1892, told him stories passed down from slavery times.
 He visited Cape Coast and Elimina Castles in Ghana “where the slave dungeons were, where our people were warehoused sometimes for three to four months before shipping to the Middle Passage … it was like I heard my ancestors voices saying, ‘We’re back home through you.'”

 In 1971 Hayes was nominated for two Oscars—for Best Musical Score and Best Song in Gordon Parks’ Shaft.
 “There was a lot of controversy because Hollywood old guard tried to keep me from being nominated,” Hayes said.
-He won for Best Song, only the third African American to win an Oscar.
+He won for Best Song, and was only the third African American to win an Oscar.
 “And I had the pleasure of taking my grandmother as my date that night of the Oscars.
 I had the opportunity to thank her in front of millions of people around the world.
 That was my blessing.”